rekhaDevs/samagragovernance.in/src/pages/project/antyodaya-saral.md

       performance of departments and districts with respect to processing time for applications.
 readMore:
+  - text: How technology can show way forward to improve governance in India
   - text: >-
       COVID-19 highlights the need to transition towards paperless public service delivery
-  - text: Haryana police unveils six citizen services with online portal SARAL
   - text: >-
       1 Stop, 556 Schemes: Haryana Govt’s Unique System Can Revolutionise How India Works.